 Alison and I first published Exploring Nova Scotia in 1995 and followed it up with five more editions, the last in 2010.
 Although it’s still in print, we won’t be doing another edition as there are just too many other places in the world we want to explore.
 One of my great regrets was that we never got to include Trout Point Lodge in the book.
 While it was not open when we did the first three editions or so, once it was open we made many promises to get there, but something always came up.
 With this post I hope to rectify this oversight and explain why we both think that Trout Point Lodge may well be the top pick of any place to stay in Nova Scotia.
 Certainly, if you are looking for a true wilderness experience with a touch of luxury, then this must be the number one place on your list.
-But first, a couple of reasons about why we are finally getting to Trout Point Lodge in August, 2016.
+But first, a couple of reasons about why we finally got to Trout Point Lodge in August, 2016.

-Trout Point Lodge – The Setting
+The Trout Point Lodge Setting

 In the eyes of non-Canadians, Canada is viewed as having one of the highest ratios of wilderness versus developed land in the world.
 This perception is quite accurate, but if you asked most Canadians about wilderness areas, in all likelihood they would respond by mentioning the three arctic territories or northern Ontario or Quebec.
 I doubt many would equate Nova Scotia with having significant areas of wilderness.
 This would be an incorrect perception because Nova Scotia has many wilderness areas, the largest of which is Tobeatic Wilderness Area at almost 120,000 hectares or 300,000 acres.
 The Tobeatic as most people call it protects the headwaters of nine major rivers.
 Here is the description on the Provincial website as to why the Tobeatic is unique.

 Often referred to as “The Tobeatic,” the heart of this wilderness is a semi-barren landscape, surrounded by more productive woodlands.
 Eskers, moraines, kettles, huge erratics, outwash plains and other glacial features are found throughout.
-Expansive wetlands, long stillwaters, fast flowing river and more than 100 lakes provide diverse aquatic habitats.
+Expansive wetlands, long stillwaters, fast flowing rivers and more than 100 lakes provide diverse aquatic habitats.
 Forest cover includes dense conifer and deciduous forests, including pockets of old-growth pine and hemlock.
 Most impressive are the old forests at Silvery Lake and Sporting Lake (also designated as Sporting Lake Nature Reserve).
 The extensive, old fire barrens are also striking.

 In addition to the Tobeatic, Southwest Nova Scotia has been designated as the Southwest Nova Biosphere Preserve by UNESCO.
 A UNESCO biosphere preserve is the biological equivalent of a World Heritage Site.
-Tourists from all over the world, including Alison and I, make a point of visiting World Heritage Sites whenever possible and a similar situation is developing with these biosphere sites.
+Tourists from all over the world, including Alison and me, make a point of visiting World Heritage Sites whenever possible and a similar situation is developing with these biosphere sites.

 OK, I think I’ve established that Nova Scotia has some great wilderness, but what’s that got to do with Trout Point Lodge?
 Well, it just happens to be located almost on the edge of the Tobeatic Wilderness area and visitors can’t get any closer than this to experience all the area has to offer.
 However, there is much more than just being able to easily access wilderness that makes Trout Point’s location special.
 Charles and Vaughn spent a lot of time deciding the best location for their lodge and found it at a beautiful spot on the Tusket River.
-This is the view from the lodge’s dock, up and downstream.
+This is the view, up and downstream.

 I’ve spent a lot of time in the Tobeatic and these views are about as typical as you can get – mixed forest, wonderful reflections and glacial erratics.
 What a great place to build a lodge.

-Trout Point Lodge – The Building
+The Trout Point Lodge

 The actual lodge at Trout Point is a thing of beauty.
 As you would expect it is constructed almost entirely out of logs, some of which are so huge I assumed they had to have come from out west.
-However, I was informed that they did in fact come from Nova Scotia.
+However, I was informed that they did in fact come from New Brunswick.
 Inside and out the building conforms exactly to what most people would have in mind when they think ‘wilderness lodge’.

 One detail I particularly appreciated was the use of a variety of different native Nova Scotian rocks and stone.
 Here are some examples starting with our famous grey granite.